ewanw1lls/Mental-Health-Awareness/README.md

 WIP - Research page still in progress.

-Some bug fixes and small fixes still in progress :
+Some bug fixes and small fixes still in progress see to-do

-### To-Do List
+### To-Do List:

 - [ ] accodion header hover colour
 - [ ] Nav bar could be adjusted to have same height as icon